-Restorative Justice Conference A restorative justice conference brings together the people most affected by wrongdoing to discuss the incident, understand who has been harmed, and to decide how the harm should be repaired.
+Restorative Justice Conference

+A restorative justice conference brings together the people most affected by wrongdoing to discuss the incident, understand who has been harmed, and to decide how the harm should be repaired.
 The harmed persons and school community are given a voice in the discipline process and resolution of the incident.
 The offending student is responsible for repairing the harm to the extent possible.

+School Board

+The Fairfax County School Board or a designated committee

+thereof.

+School Day

+Any day school is in session.

+School Property

-School Board The Fairfax County School Board or a designated committee thereof.
-School Day Any day school is in session.
-School Property Any property owned, leased, or used by the School Board, including any vehicle operated by or on behalf of the School Board, such as school buses, cars, and vans.
-School Resource Officer (SRO) A certified law enforcement officer hired by the Fairfax County Police Department or other local police department to provide law-enforcement and security services to FCPS schools.
+Any property owned, leased, or used by the School Board, including any vehicle operated by or on behalf of the School Board, such as school buses, cars, and vans.

+School Resource Officer (SRO)

+A certified law enforcement officer hired by the Fairfax County Police Department or other local police department to provide law-enforcement and security services to FCPS schools.
 Pursuant to the Code of Virginia, an SRO is to help (i) ensure safety and (ii) prevent truancy and violence in the schools.

+Sexual Misconduct

-Sexual Misconduct Misconduct that includes unwelcome sexual advances, regardless of sexual orientation; requests for sexual favors; and other inappropriate verbal, electronic, or physical conduct of a sexual nature but that is not within the scope of "sexual harassment" as defined by Regulation 2118 .
-Short-Term Suspension Disciplinary action that denies school attendance for a period not to exceed ten days.
-Slander The utterance of false charges or misrepresentation in the presence of another person which defame and damage another's reputation.
-Slanderous To utter slander against.
-Statutory Fixed by law.
-Stigmatize To characterize or mark as disgraceful.
-Stigmatization The act of being stigmatized.
-Student Activities These include extracurricular activities, co-curricular requirements, and athletics.
+Misconduct that includes unwelcome sexual advances, regardless of sexual orientation; requests for sexual favors; and other inappropriate verbal, electronic, or physical conduct of a sexual nature but that is not within the scope of "sexual harassment" as defined by Regulation 2118.

+Short-Term Suspension

+Disciplinary action that denies school attendance for a period not to exceed ten days.

+Slander

+The utterance of false charges or misrepresentation in the presence of another person which defame and damage another's reputation.

+Slanderous

+To utter slander against.

+Statutory

+Fixed by law.

+Stigmatize

+To characterize or mark as disgraceful.

+Stigmatization

+The act of being stigmatized.

+Student Activities

+These include extracurricular activities, co-curricular requirements, and athletics.
 Students participating in athletics, performing arts, clubs, competitions, practices, and any other activity that provides opportunities for participation outside of normal school hours, in addition to any student who is a spectator or audience members at a school sponsored activity are included in this definition.

+Substantial Disruption

-- Substantial Disruption Includes any incident that generates a considerable negative impact on normal school operations, or results in a significant impact to students, the parent, and/or staff, such as using prohibited substances in a large group setting at school; requiring a response that disrupts school operations such as the need for emergency medical services; or creating a situation where the parent is compelled to keep their children out of school, or where groups of students are unable to focus on learning due to a specific incident. - Threat An expression of intent to harm someone that may be spoken, written, or gestured.
-An expression of intent to harm someone is considered a threat regardless of whether it is communicated to an actual or prospective victim and regardless of whether the actual or prospective victim is aware of the threat existing in any fashion, whether orally, visually, in writing, or electronically.
+Includes any incident that generates a considerable negative impact on normal school operations, or results in a significant impact to students, the parent/guardian, and/or staff, such as using prohibited substances in a large group setting at school; requiring a response that disrupts school operations such as the need for emergency medical services; or creating a situation where the parent/guardian is compelled to keep their children out of school, or where groups of students are unable to focus on learning due to a specific incident.